 My dog has no registration papers but is a pedigree dog.
 Can I register my dog with The Kennel Club?

 Yes, you can register your dog with The Kennel Club on the Activity Register.
-We would be unable to register any pedigree of your dog.

 If you wish your dog to be on the Breed Register, you would need to discuss with the breeder as they are the only person who can apply for this, and both parents would need to be registered on our Breed Register.